cdktf/cdktf-provider-datadog/docs/apmRetentionFilter.go.md

 - *Type:* *string

 Sample rate to apply to spans going through this retention filter as a string, a value of 1.0 keeps all spans matching the query.
+Value must be between 0.00 and 1.00.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.58.0/docs/resources/apm_retention_filter#rate ApmRetentionFilter#rate}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.59.0/docs/resources/apm_retention_filter#rate ApmRetentionFilter#rate}

 ---